-Contents

-1. Introduction and policy aims
+1. Introduction and policy aims 2

-2. Definitions 3
+2. Definitions 2

 3. Key personnel 4

+Cl nildren's services 5

+Lo ocal authority designated officer (LADO) 5

-4. The law (legislation) and statutory guidance 6
+4. The law (legislation) and statutory guidance 5

 5. Roles and responsibilities 7

-6. What to do if you have concerns about a child's welfare 12
+What to do if you have concerns about a child's welfare 11

-Flo 24
+lf a a child is in immediate danger, or is suffering or likely to suffer significant harm 11

+Di sclosures 11

+oncerns about a child who is not in immediate danger, or is suffering or likely to suffer

+sig significant harm

+lf a a child has experienced or is at risk of female genital mutilation 14

+Co oncerns about nudes or semi-nudes 14

+Cł nild-on-child abuse, including sexual violence and sexual harassment 17

+Co oncerns about mental health 20

+Concerns about extremism and radicalisation

+Ho ow children can report concerns 21

+Flowchart: what to do if you have concerns about a child

-7. Confidentiality 25
+7. Confidentiality 23

-8. Record Keeping 26
+8. Record keeping 24

-9. Concerns or allegations about adults in our school 26
+9. Concerns or allegations about adults in our school 24

-10. Whistleblowing 27
+10. Whistleblowing 24

-11. Online safety and the use of smart devices 27
+11. Online safety and the use of smart devices 25

-12. Children potentially at greater risk of harm 30
+12. Children potentially at greater risk of harm 28

-13. Identified areas of particular risk for our school 32
+13. Identified areas of risk for our school 29

-14. Lettings and off-site arrangements 32
+14. Lettings and off-site arrangements 29

-15. Training 33
+15. Training 30

-16. Teaching and Learning 35
+16. Teaching and learning 32

-17. Linked policies 35
+17. Linked policies 33

-Арр 37

-Арр 54
+Appendix 1: Types of abuse and specific safeguarding concerns

+Specific safeguarding concerns